SMART Recovery: Stages of change

 Side event: Relapse – Although not inevitable, relapses are a normal part of the change cycle and if handled well, can serve as a learning experience in overcoming an addiction.

 Meetings

-The meetings are free for all wishing to attend and are intended to be informational as well as supportive.
+SMART Recovery meetings are free for all wishing to attend and are intended to be informational as well as supportive.
 Over 1500 weekly group meetings led by volunteer facilitators are held worldwide.
 In addition, the organization provides online resources and support to the volunteers and those attending the groups and one or more daily online meetings.

-Meetings are also held in correctional facilities in many states including: Arizona, California, Florida, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Vermont, Virginia, Washington, and Wisconsin.
+Meetings are also held in correctional facilities in many states, including: Arizona, California, Florida, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Vermont, Virginia, Washington, and Wisconsin.

-SMART Family & Friends

-SMART Family & Friends is an online or face-to-face support group for Concerned Significant Others (CSOs) of people struggling with addictions.
-The group was started in September 2010.
-Its purpose is to address specific issues encountered when a family member or friend tries to reach out and help a loved one and it draws from the work of Robert Meyers' community reinforcement approach and family training (CRAFT) program, which differs significantly from Al-Anon in that it is a behavioral program which advocates that the CSO can have a positive impact on the person using substances.
-The CRAFT program has been demonstrated in Meyers' research to be more effective than the Vernon Johnson-type intervention or Al-Anon, with less negative side-effects and better outcomes, whether or not the person using substances enters treatment.
+SMART hosts both large scale meetings and specific meetings tailored to prison inmates, military personnel, the LBGTQIA+ communities, young adults and family and friends of people engaged in or trying to achieve independence from addictive and problematic behaviors.